joydeepsarkar99/Indie_fresh_GroceryWebsite/README.md

 # Indie_fresh_GroceryWebsite
-A Grocery Website made using HTML & CSS.
+A Grocery Web Page made using HTML & CSS.

 -->BELOW ARE SOME ATTACHED SCREENSHOTS OF THE WEB PAGE :